3 Examples of Computerized Cognitive Testing

 - If there are early warning signs that a decline in cognition could lead to complications, failing to follow recommendations, or unhealthy coping mechanisms

 Automated assessments allow clinicians to quickly capture the patient’s status and help improve long-term outcomes.
 If early signs are detected, healthcare providers can proactively offer additional services or justify further treatment.
 If a patient’s treatment is working, long-term follow-up can help demonstrate that the treatment has lasting effects, which can serve as valuable data for communicating the benefits of treatment.
-It also acts as a feedback loop for assessing whether other treatments might be effective.
-Mental health assessments or substance abuse questionnaires can also be included to capture a range of effects neurological conditions have.

 Improving Cognitive Care with Modern Assessments

 Implementing a modern neurocognitive assessment solution, like Creyos Health, ultimately provides clinicians with the tools they need to improve patient outcomes.
-Having a trusted and efficient method of testing and monitoring cognitive function over time helps to:
+Having a trusted and efficient method of testing cognitive function over time helps to:

 - Improve clinical decision-making